blagojevicboban/moodle-block_aipromptgen/README.md

   - Ensure Competencies and/or Outcomes are enabled.
   - Link competencies to the course or activities; define outcomes if needed.
   - Check role permissions to view competencies.
+- Ollama connection failed:
+  - Ensure the Moodle server can reach the Ollama endpoint.
+  - For local subnets (`192.168.x.x`), SSL verification is automatically bypassed in v1.2+, but check firewall rules.

 Roadmap
 - Save user presets per course.